Wednesday, March 6, 2019

 Disinformation and fake news can kill

-This would not have happened if there had been no mass hysteria coming from several personalities from broadcast media and social media.
-The disinformation easily spread and was accepted by their followers to be an absolute truth.
+This would not have happened if there had not been mass hysteria from several personalities in broadcast and social media.
+The disinformation easily spread and was accepted by followers as the absolute truth.

-Nowadays, thousands or millions of Filipinos are victims of fake news or disinformation with social media.
-Social media influencers have to be responsible for their words or statement to not create confusion, and also for followers and the general public to learn how to decipher real news from fake ones.
+Nowadays, thousands or millions of Filipinos are victims of fake news or disinformation on social media.
+Social media influencers must be responsible for their words or statements to avoid confusion and help followers and the general public decipher real news from fake news.

 Turnaround of circumstances.